aws-amplify/amplify-backend/packages/auth-construct/API.md

 import { aws_cognito } from 'aws-cdk-lib';
 import { BackendOutputStorageStrategy } from '@aws-amplify/plugin-types';
 import { Construct } from 'constructs';
+import { CustomAttributeConfig } from 'aws-cdk-lib/aws-cognito';
+import { ICustomAttribute } from 'aws-cdk-lib/aws-cognito';
+import { NumberAttributeConstraints } from 'aws-cdk-lib/aws-cognito';
 import { ResourceProvider } from '@aws-amplify/plugin-types';
 import { SecretValue } from 'aws-cdk-lib';
 import { StandardAttributes } from 'aws-cdk-lib/aws-cognito';
+import { StringAttributeConstraints } from 'aws-cdk-lib/aws-cognito';
 import { UserPoolIdentityProviderSamlMetadata } from 'aws-cdk-lib/aws-cognito';

 // @public